are self-installing drawing folders that can contain layouts,

 ways to compile a layout or schematic into a Spice circuit file.
 Approx.

-CN20 process design rule drawings.
+CN20 process design rule drawings and examples.
 Obsolete -- Do not use for new

 This is the link to MOSIS SCMOS Rules PDF file.
 To find design